 I didn't have a clue.
 Jimmy, a wrestling since a small child, went on to explain DDP Yoga to me, and how he was planning on using it to help him through his treatment.
 'Control the controllables' he called it.

-MY husband Mike and I had been talking about trying yoga out and Jimmy spoke so highly of DDP Yoga that we decided to check out the website.
+My husband Mike and I had been talking about trying yoga out and Jimmy spoke so highly of DDP YOGA that we decided to check out the website.
 We did some searching and came across Arthur's story.
 I ordered the DVDs that evening.
-With a camping tripe through Europe planned in March ending with a five week stay in Greece before camping our way back up again, we wanted to be fit and healthy.
+With a camping trip through Europe planned in March ending with a five week stay in Greece before camping our way back up again, we wanted to be fit and healthy.
 We had a goal and nothing to lose - apart from a lot of weight between us!

 The DVDs took a few weeks to arrive but when they did on December 8th 2015 (we marked the date on the calendar), we put the younger children to bed, ushered the rest of the children out of the living room and took over the TV.
 It's only a mild exaggeration to say that the first time we tried the Diamond Dozen, we almost died - or we felt like it at least.

-Anyway, I've put together a couple of before/after shots and posted them on our site's FB page over the last couple of days which you can take a look at.
+Anyway, I put together a couple of before/after shots and posted them on our site's FB page.
 The feedback and support has been remarkable and people are now waiting for us to reveal how we have lost our weight.
 We've reassured them that no fads or fuss have been involved but we haven't revealed the secrets of our success just yet.
 So far I have lost 42lbs and Mike has lost 37lbs - so almost 80lbs between us since starting DDPY in December!
 I am now a UK size 12 (US 8) - down from a UK 18 (US 14).
 We still have another couple of stone each to lose but we'll do it!